apleroy/AlexaSkillsProject/README.md

 #Project README

-This project is an Alexa Skill application called "Eloquency".
+This project is an Alexa Skill application called "Grammar Tool".

 ##Tech Stack